-One key improvement is the use of new onboard debug probe hardware.
-This debug probe (sometimes referred to as "FreeLink") is based on an LPC4322 MCU and is very similar to an LPC-Link2.
+The onboard debug probe (sometimes referred to as "FreeLink") is based on an LPC4322 MCU and is very similar to an LPC-Link2.
 As supplied it is pre-programmed with a version of DAPLink (CMSIS-DAP) firmware, however fitting a link J22 will allow it to operate as an LPC-Link2 debug probe and in this mode will deliver superior performance and features.
 Please see Onboard Debug Probe for more details.